 There, experts were stunned by what they saw.

 Noble had managed to find living specimens of a tree from a genus known as 'Wollemia', which had been thought extinct for at least 2 million years.
 Previously, Wollemia had only been known from the fossil record, where it had been recorded numerous times.

 Wollemia is an evergreen tree that had flourished in Australia, New Zealand and Antarctica during the Cretaceous Period (between 145 - 66 million years ago).
 Its distinctive flat leaves and bark have been preserved in numerous fossils, and it is thought the tree was one of the most common of this period.

 It survived the mass extinction event that put an end to the age of the dinosaurs, exactly why is unclear, and remained a common plant until approximately 40 million years ago.
 Then, Wollemia's footprint in the fossil record begins to decline, and the last known examples are from Tasmania, around 2 million years ago.

-This remarkable tree, that had lived alongside the dinosaurs, had outlived them by millions of years, but had fallen victim to some other, unknown extinction.
+This remarkable tree, that had lived alongside the dinosaurs, had outlasted them by millions of years.
+And then, fallen victim to some other, unknown extinction.

 There were about 100 Wollemi trees in the stand that Noble had discovered.

 Due to their scarce numbers, the New South Wales government decided to keep the location secret (it has never been formally announced, to this day).
 This, along with the remote location of the spot, has offered the remaining trees some protection.
 The National Park they were found in was renamed 'Wollemi National Park', and the individual species named 'Wollemi Nobilis', after their discoverer.